bhandari-nitin/Advance-Software-Projects/README.md

 ## Advance Software Engineering Projects

-This repository conatins various projects on advance technologies used in  software engineer practices, software architecture and design, comparative analysis for design, object-oriented software design, software quality criteria for evaluation of software design.
+This repository conatins the projects on advance technologies used in  software engineer practices, software architecture and design, comparative analysis for design, object-oriented software design, software quality criteria for evaluation of software design as a part of the coursework.

 ### Prerequisites